mikel-imaz/mikel-imaz/README.md

         E(Python)
 ```

 I hold a BSc in Physics and have a professional background in industrial automation.
-I’m passionate about interpreting reality, extracting meaningful insights from complex data, and effectively communicating those insights with clarity.
+I’m passionate about interpreting reality, extracting meaningful insights from data, and communicating those insights with clarity.

 Here's my reference stack: